thefinn93/signald/README.md

 ### `update_group`

 Creates or modifies a group.
 Only specify fields that should be updated.
 For v2 groups, only one type of update is permitted per call (may not add members and change name in a single request, for example)

+for v2 group features like removing members, see [`v1.update_group`](https://docs.signald.org/actions/v1/update_group.html).

 | Field | Type | Required? | Description |
 |-------|------|-----------|-------------|